Basanth08/vprofile-multi-tier-setup/README.md

 ## 🎓 Next Steps

-This is **Project 1** of 18.
+This is **Project 1** of 18 projects which iam going to do.
 Each project will build on this foundation, introducing new tools and DevOps practices.
-Push your progress to GitHub and use this as your learning portfolio!